prabesh-mah/Swagger-Note-API-Postman/README.md

 - All API requests are organized under `collection` folder properly so that they can be executed using a Postman's "Run collection" feature without the need to manually run each API one by one.
 - Validate response data through different types of assertions, such as `response code, response time, response header, JSON schema validation and more`.
 - Handle dynamic elements like the `token key`, which changes every time during a new login, by storing the captured token in an `environment variable` each time a new token is generated and updating it with the last one.
-- Identified `6 minor and 2 critical bugs`.
+- Identified `11 medium and 3 critical bugs`.
 - Generate HTML report using `Newman Report Generator`.
 The report is generated in the `newman` folder.

 ## What are not tested?